-The site was originally bequest by Mr Peter Waite; it was established as the Waite Agricultural Research Institute; the Department of Agriculture conducted research and learning programs here; approximately 300 people transferred to Waite from Northfield in the early 1990's; developed as a major agricultural research centre for Commonwealth and State government along with private sector interests; gained international acclaim; now a Campus of the University of Adelaide; is a precinct for multiple agricultural functions, including South Australian Research and Development Institute (SARDI).
+The site was originally bequest by Mr Peter Waite.
+It was established as the Waite Agricultural Research Institute.
+The Department of Agriculture conducted research and learning programs here.
+Approximately 300 people transferred to Waite from Northfield in the early 1990s.
+It developed as a major agricultural research centre for Commonwealth and State government along with private sector interests.
+It gained international acclaim.
+It's now a Campus of the University of Adelaide.
+It is a precinct for multiple agricultural functions, including South Australian Research and Development Institute (SARDI).

 The idea was to foster world-class, industry-driven agricultural and natural resource research by bringing together – operationally and geographically – previously isolated research groups in the University of Adelaide, CSIRO, and State Government agencies.
 Five years and $80 million later, the Waite co-location is a working reality.
 Pamela Lyon reports on a vision fulfilled.